United's pursuit of Alaba exposes familiar flaw in Old Trafford recruitment strategy

 England's top flight punishes ageing defenders more ruthlessly than La Liga or Serie A. The relentless schedule, physical demands and transition-heavy gameplay expose any loss of mobility.

-Mohamed Salah, Bukayo Saka and Son Heung-min would target Alaba relentlessly.
+salah" class="entity-link entity-link--player">Mohamed Salah, Bukayo Saka and Son Heung-min would target Alaba relentlessly.
 His versatility matters little when he can't keep pace with the league's elite wingers.

 United's pursuit of Alaba follows a depressingly familiar script.
 The Casemiro signing initially seemed inspired before rapidly deteriorating into an expensive mistake.

-Casemiro arrived from Real Madrid aged 30 for £60 million plus £350,000 weekly wages.
+Casemiro arrived from Real Madrid aged 30 for ยฃ60 million plus ยฃ350,000 weekly wages.
 His first season showed glimpses of the player who dominated European midfields.
 By season two, Father Time had collected his dues.

 The Brazilian's immobility became a tactical straightjacket.
 United couldn't press high with Casemiro anchoring midfield, yet dropping deep invited pressure they couldn't handle.
 Sound familiar?